Robust Image Stitching with Optimal Plane: Methodology

 \subsection{Warping on Optimal Plane}

 Existing image stitching methods typically warp one image to align with the other.
-But this strategy places the entire warping burden on a single view, easily yielding excessive deformation and projective distortions.
+However, this strategy places the entire warping burden on a single view, which could easily yield excessive deformation and cause projective distortions.
 To this end, we propose the concept of optimal stitching planes and carry out bidirectional warping.

-Concretely, we use homography $H$ to represent the plane and decompose this transformation into two ($H_{ref}$, $H_{tgt}$) to denote the warps from respective planes to the optimal plane.
-Denoting $H$ with 4-pt representation~\cite{detone2016deep}, we can define $H_{tgt}$ with decomposition coefficients $C_{dec}=\{c_{1}, c_{2}, c_{3}, c_{4}\}$, in which $c_{i}\in[0,1]$ corresponds to one of the four vertexes.
+Concretely, we use homography $\mathcal{H}$ to represent the plane and decompose this transformation into two ($\mathcal{H}_{ref}$, $\mathcal{H}_{tgt}$) to denote the warps from respective planes to the optimal plane.
+Denoting $\mathcal{H}$ with 4-pt representation~\cite{detone2016deep}, we can define $\mathcal{H}_{tgt}$ with decomposition coefficients $C_{dec}=\{c_{1}, c_{2}, c_{3}, c_{4}\}$, in which $c_{i}\in[0,1]$ corresponds to one of the four vertexes.
 This process can be written as:

 where $(\Delta u_i,\Delta v_i)$ are the offsets of $i$-th vertex.
-Then we can derive $H_{ref}$ as follows:
+Then we can derive $\mathcal{H}_{ref}$ as follows:

 Apparently, the key to determining the optimal plane is to precisely identify the decomposition coefficients.
 To this end, we design an iterative coefficient generator and the corresponding objective function to ensure minimal semantic distortion.